syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 The [TesseractVersion](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_TesseractVersion) property is used to switch the tesseract version to 4.0.
 By default, OCR will be performed with tesseract version 3.02.

 N> In ASP.NET Core platform, the default and starting supported version of tesserct is 4.0.
-So we don't have the property called ``TesseractVersion`` in ASP.NET Core platform.
+So we did not have the property called ``TesseractVersion`` in ASP.NET Core platform.

-The following code example explains the OCR processor with Tesseract version 4.0 for PDF documents.
+The following code sample explains the OCR processor with Tesseract version 4.0 for PDF documents.

 {% tabs %}

 {% highlight c# tabtitle="C#" %}
+i
 //Initialize the OCR processor with tesseract binaries folder path. using (OCRProcessor processor = new OCRProcessor(@"TesseractBinaries/4.0/")) {